Single-photon cooling in microwave magneto-mechanics: Details on the measurement protocol and data analysis

 At \SI{100}{mK} we extract a maximum cavity frequency of \SI{8.1676}{GHz} by performing a circle fit, which gives a measurement frequency of \SI{8.152}{GHz}.
 At \SI{700}{mK} we extract a highest frequency of \SI{8.1694}{GHz}.

 For the temperature ramp, we set the microwave probe tone on resonance with the cavity.
-As shown in the main part of the manuscript, we ensure that the measurement power is low enough to avoid any back action on the mechanical system.
+We ensure that the measurement power is low enough to avoid any back action on the mechanical system.
+We verify this by showing that $g_0 \sqrt{n}$ remains constant for varying the fridge input power from \SI{-57.5}{dBm} to \SI{-51.5}{dBm} at \SI{100}{mK}, while the measurements at different temperature are all done at \SI{-54.5}{dBm}.
+This is shown in as in inset to the full temperature ramp in Figure~\ref{figS:tempRampg0}.

 The comparably low coupling (low flux sensitivity) limits the effect flux noise.
 We perform the measurements for each temperature over one Pulse Tube off period, which gives us 10 values after averaging in groups of 4 the spectrum traces.
 These 10 values are used to build up statistics.
 The error shown in the plot of the main manuscript is the standard deviation of those 10 values.
 We took the measurements for the temperature ramp over several days in a non-ordered fashion.